Stability Properties of Systems of Linear Stochastic Differential Equations with Random Coefficients: Statement of the Main Results

-This provides a natural condition under which the stochastic semigroup $\Ea_{t}(A^{\epsilon})$ is almost surely exponentially stable in terms of the long time behaviour of the process $A^{\epsilon}$.
-Unfortunately in practical situations, the ergodic property (\ref{ref-ergodic-time}) of the stochastic matrix valued process $A^{\epsilon}$, as well as the condition $\mu(\widehat{A}^{\epsilon}_{\infty})<0$ can be difficult to check.
-This approach to stability is related to so-called averaging methods for random (linear) dynamical systems of the form (\ref{stochastic-OU-linear}); e.g. see \cite{Blankenship77,Geman79,solo69}.
+This provides a natural condition under which the semigroup $\Ea_{t}(A^{\epsilon})$ is almost surely exponentially stable in terms of the long time behaviour of the stochastic process $A^{\epsilon}$.
+This approach is related to so-called averaging methods for random dynamical systems of the form (\ref{stochastic-OU-linear}); e.g. see \cite{Blankenship77,Geman79,solo69}.

+For instance, in the context of the ensemble Kalman-Bucy filter, the stochastic Riccati diffusion (\ref{ric-intro}) forgets exponentially fast its initial condition (cf. Theorem~2.4 in~\cite{2018arXiv180800235}), and if $\mu({A}_{\infty})<0$ holds under strong enough controllability and observability conditions, then the log-norm $\mu(\widehat{A}^{\epsilon}_{\infty})$ can be made as close as desired to $\mu({A}_{\infty})$ with a sufficiently small fluctuation parameter $\epsilon$.
+It follows that the random matrices $A^{\epsilon}_t$ in (\ref{KB-intro}) may satisfy (\ref{ref-ergodic-time}) and (\ref{ref-ergodic-time-2}) with $\mu(\widehat{A}^{\epsilon}_{\infty})<0$; but this requires a (difficult to quantify) sufficiently large number of samples (or $\epsilon$ sufficiently small).
+Also, unfortunately, the decays rate to equilibrium of the Riccati diffusion (\ref{ric-intro}) are difficult to quantify, and they depend on the fluctuation parameter $\epsilon$.
+Therefore, even if this approach could be applied to infer the random semigroup $\Ea_{t}(A^{\epsilon})$ associated with $A^{\epsilon}_t$ in (\ref{KB-intro}) is almost surely exponentially stable, this analysis doesn't provide any useful information on the decay rates of the semigroup.

+Unfortunately, in general applications, the mean ergodic property (\ref{ref-ergodic-time}) of the random matrix valued process $A^{\epsilon}$, as well as the condition $\mu(\widehat{A}^{\epsilon}_{\infty})<0$, can be difficult to check.
+It is also generally difficult to quantify with any precision the almost sure convergence rate in the limiting equation (\ref{ref-ergodic-time-2}).
+Moreover, the rather crude asymptotic analysis discussed above doesn't provide any useful information on the relaxation time $\tau^{\epsilon}_{\nu}$ introduced (\ref{ref-ergodic-time-3}).
+Finally, without additional information this strategy also cannot be used to estimate the $n$-th moments of the process $X^{\epsilon,0}_t$ as in (\ref{ref-intro-perfect-est-conseq}).